 Don’t be tempted by internet firms which suggest you can either strike off with debts or use redundancy payments.

 HMRC has always made it clear that dissolving a company with debt is something they do not allow, and the recent spate of bounce back loan defaults has prompted them to tighten up the law even further in this area.
 A new bill gives HMRC powers to investigate rogue directors who abuse the dissolution process.

-Equally, insolvency pracitioners’ are specifically not allowed to use redundancy payments.
+Equally, insolvency practitioners’ are specifically not allowed to use redundancy payments.
 Be cautious about working with anyone who would suggest otherwise, and certainly don’t agree to any deal with gives a percentage of your redundancy fee to the liquidators themselves.
-Clearly, there is a conflict of interests for an insolvency practitioner to put in a redundancy claim which will be used to cover their own fees.
+Clearly, there is a conflict of interest for an insolvency practitioner to put in a redundancy claim, which will be used to cover their own fees.

 If I Can’t Afford to Liquidate, What Will Happen?

 Some directors do opt to wait until compulsory liquidation is forced by a creditor out of concern that they will not be able to find the necessary funds themselves to choose the voluntary liquidation process themselves.